Heritage Christian School is located in Indianapolis, IN.

-Students learn reading readiness skills such as top/bottom, over/under, left/right, tracking from left to right, rhymes, similarities and differences which will help with reading success.
-Students learn to identify vowels, consonants and their sounds.
-Students learn to blend beginning consonants with vowels and to add the ending sounds to make short vowel words.
-Students are grouped into reading groups and begin reading through a variety of reading series, these books progress in difficulty.
-Students learn sight words and review them through the Kindergarten Drill Books and flash- cards, these books also help students to review short vowel words and long vowel words.
+Students learn reading readiness skills such as top/bottom, over/under, left/right, tracking from left to right, rhymes, similarities, and differences — all of which will help with reading success.
+Students learn to identify vowels, consonants, and their sounds.
+They learn to blend beginning consonants with vowels and to add the ending sounds to make short vowel words.
+Students are grouped into reading groups and begin reading through a variety of book series which progress in difficulty.
+Students learn sight words and review them through reading materials that support repetition of high frequency words and sight words, in addition to phonics rules.

 Language Arts: Library

-Kindergarten students will listen to stories and talk about what Gods’ message might be in the book.
-They will learn about setting, character, plot and story telling patterns and identify them in stories that are read to them.
-The students will also learn about authors and their works, and learn the difference between picture and nonfiction books.
+Kindergarten students listen to stories and talk about what God's message might be through that story.
+They learn about setting, character, plot, and story-telling patterns and then learn to identify them in stories that are read aloud.
+Students also learn about authors and their works, and learn the difference between picture and nonfiction books.

-We begin with learning shapes, days of week, months of year, patterning, graphing and the concrete and pictorial stages of numbers 1-100.
-The students sort, classify and count objects.
+We begin with learning shapes, days of the week, months of the year, patterning, graphing, and the concrete and pictorial stages of numbers 1-100.
+Students sort, classify and count objects.
 They learn the symbolic stages of numbers 1-100.
-They learn about place value up to the hundreds place, add and subtract numbers through the seven families, estimate, measure, problem solve, mental math exercises and story problems.
-They also learn about telling time to the hour and half hour and the value of the following coins: penny, nickel, dime and quarter.
-They learn before, between and after, bigger/smaller and greater than/less than.
+They learn about place value up to the hundreds place, adding and subtracting numbers through the seven families, estimating, measuring, and problem solving including mental math exercises and story problems.
+They also learn about telling time to the hour and half hour, and the value of the following coins: penny, nickel, dime and quarter.
+They learn before, between, after, bigger/smaller, and greater than/less than.

-We begin the school year with the basics of personal responsibility and good manners in various places at school such as classroom, bathroom, hall, recess, and lunchroom.
-We learn about school rules, community and community helpers.
+We begin the school year with the basics of personal responsibility and good manners in various places at school such as the classroom, bathroom, hall, recess, and lunchroom.
+We learn about school rules, community, and community helpers.
 We learn the Pledge of Allegiance and some of the history and meaning of the American flag and symbols of our nation.
-Farms, Christopher Columbus, pilgrims, Native Americans, maps as well as the birth of Christ, Christmas and gingerbread houses are all explored in the fall and early winter.
-The New Year, winter fun, Valentine’s Day, Presidents Day, emphasizing Abraham Lincoln, George Washington, and Ground Hog’s Day are all introduced with accompanying lessons and crafts.
+Farms, Christopher Columbus, pilgrims, Native Americans, maps as well as the birth of Christ, Christmas, and gingerbread houses are all explored in the fall and early winter.
+The new year, winter fun, Valentine’s Day, Presidents' Day, emphasizing Abraham Lincoln, George Washington, and Ground Hog’s Day are all introduced with accompanying lessons and crafts.

-Kindergarten students will begin to identify and draw differences in lines and shapes, and will identify colors as primary and secondary.
-They will recognize the different art media and use them to begin to appreciate God’s gift of the visual arts.
-The students will learn to communicate ideas that are personally important and talk about their own art and the art of others.
-They will learn to be good stewards by taking care of equipment and tools.
+Kindergarten students begin to identify and draw differences in lines and shapes, and identify colors as primary and secondary.
+They recognize the different art media and use them to begin to appreciate God’s gift of the visual arts.
+Students learn to communicate ideas that are personally important and talk about their own art and the art of others.
+They also learn to be good stewards by taking care of equipment and tools.

-Kindergarten students will have a variety of musical experiences focusing primarily on singing and moving.
-Students will learn to match pitches with others, move with a steady beat and will recognize and perform basic rhythm patterns.
-They will also grow in music appreciation by listening to and responding to selections of music in varied styles, and begin to understand how the Creator has given man the ability to make music to describe our world.
-The students will also sing and play simple folk songs and games of American and other cultures.
+Kindergarten students have a variety of musical experiences focusing primarily on singing and moving.
+Students learn to match pitch with others, move with a steady beat, and recognize and perform basic rhythm patterns.
+They also grow in music appreciation by listening to and responding to selections of music in varied styles, and begin to understand how the Creator has given man the ability to make music to describe our world.
+Students also sing and play simple folk songs and games.

-Kindergarten students will learn how to sign into the school network and log off as well as an introduction to computer terms.
-They will learn to open and close programs and use KidPix to learn about computer drawing tools.
-They will begin to apply skills by learning to open, close, save, add text and print a document.
+Kindergarten students learn how to sign into the school network and log off, as well as an introduction to computer terms and uses.
+They learn to open and close programs and use KidPix to learn about computer drawing tools.
+They begin to apply computer skills by learning to open, close, save, add text, and print a Google document.

-Kindergarten students will learn that God has specially created their body to move in many different ways.
-They will learn basic locomotor and non-locomotor movement and balance skills, as well as how to move, secure and strike an object.
-The students will learn to give their best effort and cooperate with others in games and class activities.
-They will also take part in the Faye Morris Little 500 race.
+Kindergarten students learn that God has specially created their bodies to move in many different ways.
+They learn basic locomotor and non-locomotor movement and balance skills, as well as how to move, secure, and strike an object.
+Students also learn to give their best effort and cooperate with others in games and class activities.
+These students also have the opportunity to take part in the annual Faye Morris Little 500 race.